Here, you’ll see how insurance companies are handling rear end accident claims in 2020.

 A scar on your lower back isn’t worth as much as a scar on a your face.
 Also, a scar on a man isn’t worth as much as the same scar on a woman.

 Keith contacted me again and told me that he had surgery.
-I gave him another free consultation and he hired me as his injury lawyer.
+I gave him another free consultation to see if I could be his attorney.
+Right after we spoke, he hired me as his injury lawyer.

 Next, I jumped into action and began working on this rear end accident case.